Sniffy2019/Deep-State-weekender/README.md

 <a name="Feat"></a>
 ### Features

-The whole theme of the site has a happy, calm, and partying tone of images  to make the user feel comfortable navigating through the pages.
+The whole theme of the site has a happy, calm, and partying theme to the images  to make the user feel comfortable navigating through the pages.

 Purchase tickets is a button function that takes you to a ticket purchasing page with a countdown timer and home return page.
 The download and 'Social elements' are explained below.
 Purchase tickets is a mock up of the "stripe" online pay system.
 Simple colours used to add your details in and bright warning alerts if payment wasn't successful.